NimaSarajpoor/the-data-philomath/content/posts/faster-rfft-python/index.md

 > This only influences a copy during the creation of the object

 In our case, the byte-aligned array `real_arr` is used when creating the RFFT object.
 And, then, it is filled with the contents of `T` right before executing the RFFT object.
 Therefore, at the time of creating the RFFT object, the contents of `real_arr` are not important as they will be overwritten.
-We do this by setting the `avoid_copy` parameter to `True` to avoid unnecessary copying of data at the time of creating the RFFT object.
+Therefore, we can set the `avoid_copy` parameter to `True` to avoid unnecessary copying of data at the time of creating the RFFT object.

 ```python
 class rfft_caller_v2: